 The book is numbered with tips from 1 to 268.
 This is a clever way in referring back to a point in the book if you want to read a section again.
 This helped me remembering point 160 on how to prevent your dog or puppy pulling on the leash….a problem which we are currently trying to master!
 Another lovely part to this manual is “Dog Tales” with canine stories that are very touching and inspiring.

 The manual is an ultimate for book for dog lovers.
 It would make an excellent and invaluable read for the first time dog owner whether that being taking on a puppy or an older rescue dog.
 However, this would sit very happily on the shelf of any home with dogs which can be referred to at ease answering your canine questions.
 A super book for any dog owner.

 Image Credit: Kobe reading some top canine behaviour and training tips….

 Haynet is a leading equestrian and countryside blogging directory, telling your stories from the stables to the fields.
 If you love living in the countryside, riding your horse, farming the fields or walking your dogs through the woods – then you will feel right at home here!

-Haynet is also the host of the Countryside Blogger of the Year Award celebrating top class bloggers within the industry.
+Haynet is the host of the Countryside Blogger of the Year Award celebrating top class bloggers within the industry.
 Samantha is also joint judge of the Equestrian Blogger/Vlogger of the Year Award recognising talent within the industry.
 We are the founder of the #HorseBloggers channel and the host of #RuralBloggers, a dedicated network to share countryside related content, engaging with the blogging community.
 Being passionate about rural business, we work and support equestrian and countryside companies too.
-Haynet brings you all the views, news and latest products from the stables to the fields which we know you will find of interest.
+Haynet brings you all the views, news, podcasts and latest products from the stables to the fields which we know you will find of interest!